swrogers/myjobeet/README.md

 As an added degree of difficulty, I'm also forcing myself to learn git.

 So this should be fun and exciting.

+The current major changes between this version and the one from the ENS site are:
+* I use annotations where possible, so the Doctrine definitions are in the Entities
+* my version does not use the routing file, opting to go with SensioFrameworkExtraBundle
+* hasFlash is no longer in Symfony 2.3, so the templates are updated to use app.session.flashbag